 There are many areas of life in school which would be almost impossible without your help.
 We never refuse an offer, either for regular help or just on an occasional basis.
-Help covers such things as activities involving bibrary and resources, art and craft, drama and cooking and particularly language, reading and comprehension work.
+Help covers such things as activities involving the library and resources, art and craft, drama and cooking and particularly language, reading and comprehension work.
 We are extra keen to get dads in, as well as parents from the many different cultural backgrounds which make up our school.
 Grandparents are also very welcome.

 We often run “Keeping up with the Children” classes which help you develop your own literacy and numeracy skills whilst hearing what and how your child is taught.
-Throughout the year, there are also a range of adult learning classes on offer - in basis skills - literacy and numeracy, computing and special interest classes such as cookery and massage.